| fracdiff {fracdiff} | R Documentation |

 optional integer, specifying a trace level.
 If positive, currently the “outer loop” iterations produce one line of diagnostic output. |

-an object of S3 class
+an object of S3 class "fracdiff", which is

 a list with components: